pstat812/Wordle_React/README.md

 - Supports Dark Mode to enhance user experience
 - Implemented client-server architecture with Flask backend and React frontend
 - Comprehensive logging system for game analytics and debugging
-- New Host cheating wordle(Absurdle) game mode
+- New Host cheating wordle(Absurdle) game mode(Updated game logic)
+- User authentication system with login/registration

 ### Development Notes
 - The current word list contains a small set of test words.
 A comprehensive word list will be added in a future update.